 William Fox-Pitt is Burghley’s most successful competitor, having won the title six times (1994, 2002, 2005, 2007, 2008 and 2011), with Virginia Elliott MBE (née Holgate), Sir Mark Todd and Andrew Nicholson winning five times (Virginia Elliott MBE in 1983, 1984, 1985, 1986 and 1989; Sir Mark Todd in 1987, 1990, 1991, 1997 and 1999; Andrew Nicholson in 1995, 2000, 2012, 2013 and 2014).

 Another watershed moment came in 2003, when Pippa Funnell became the first rider to win the Rolex Grand Slam of Eventing, a feat not repeated until 2016 when Germany’s Michael Jung clinched his title at Badminton.
 The publicity around Pippa Funnell’s hat trick at Kentucky, Badminton and Burghley proved a turning point for the sport, drawing huge international media interest.

 Burghley has long been graced with Royal visitors and competitors.
 In 2011 HRH The Princess Royal presented the prizes, but in 1971 as the young Princess Anne, she also rode here and took the European Champion title.
 Captain Mark Phillips also has a longstanding association with the event, winning Burghley in 1973 and subsequently becoming its Course Designer.
 Their daughter Zara Phillips is the only child of two former winners to compete at the Event.
-In 2017 HRH The Countess of Wessex visited Burghley on the Sunday of the Event to present the winner with the Land Rover Perpetual Challenge Trophy.
+In both 2019 and 2017 HRH The Countess of Wessex visited Burghley on the Sunday of the Event to present the winner with the Land Rover Perpetual Challenge Trophy.